kovacshuni/koauth/README.md

 In a RESTful environment, and with Oauth 1.0a, every request is authenticated, so it's usually a good practice to have your authentication come in as either a filter or a separate proxy application.
-So instead of the _/me_ method that i defined above, you should have a proxy parses every _/*_ request, and just verifies if the request was signed, and if it could be authenticated correctly, attaches this info in a header and passes it on to the real app.
+So instead of the _/me_ method that i defined above, you should have a proxy app that parses every _/*_ request, and just verifies if the request was signed, and if it could be authenticated correctly, attaches this info in a header and passes it on to the real app.
 There is another example, that does this:
 [koauth-sample-proxy-finagle](https://github.com/kovacshuni/koauth-sample-proxy-finagle)

 Please read [the documentation](http://oauth.net/core/1.0a/) of Oauth 1.0a, understand the process